-In a true column-oriented DBMS, no extra data is stored with the values.
+In a real column-oriented DBMS, no extra data is stored with the values.
 Among other things, this means that constant-length values must be supported, to avoid storing their length “number” next to the values.
-As an example, a billion UInt8-type values should consume around 1 GB uncompressed, or this strongly affects the CPU use.
-It is essential to store data compactly (without any “garbage”) even when uncompressed, since the speed of decompression (CPU usage) depends mainly on the volume of uncompressed data.
+For example, a billion UInt8-type values should consume around 1 GB uncompressed, or this strongly affects the CPU use.
+It is essential to store data compactly (without any “garbage”) even when uncompressed since the speed of decompression (CPU usage) depends mainly on the volume of uncompressed data.

 It is worth noting because there are systems that can store values of different columns separately, but that can’t effectively process analytical queries due to their optimization for other scenarios.
 Examples are HBase, BigTable, Cassandra, and HyperTable.
-In these systems, you would get throughput around a hundred thousand rows per second, but not hundreds of millions of rows per second.
+You would get throughput around a hundred thousand rows per second in these systems, but not hundreds of millions of rows per second.

 It’s also worth noting that ClickHouse is a database management system, not a single database.
 ClickHouse allows creating tables and databases in runtime, loading data, and running queries without reconfiguring and restarting the server.

 Some column-oriented DBMSs do not use data compression.
 However, data compression does play a key role in achieving excellent performance.

 In addition to efficient general-purpose compression codecs with different trade-offs between disk space and CPU consumption, ClickHouse provides specialized codecs for specific kinds of data, which allow ClickHouse to compete with and outperform more niche databases, like time-series ones.

 Keeping data physically sorted by primary key makes it possible to extract data for its specific values or value ranges with low latency, less than a few dozen milliseconds.
 Some column-oriented DBMSs (such as SAP HANA and Google PowerDrill) can only work in RAM.
 This approach encourages the allocation of a larger hardware budget than is necessary for real-time analysis.